zsparal/api-documentation/source/reference/v2/permissions-api/overview.rst

 gain access to specific resources on the user's Mollie account.
 For example, to gain read access to the user's invoices, your user will need to grant you the ``invoices.read`` permission.

-Please refer to :doc:`Getting started with Mollie Connect </connect/getting-started>` for a step-by-step guide on implementing OAuth.
+Refer to :doc:`Getting started with Mollie Connect </connect/getting-started>` for a step-by-step guide on implementing OAuth.

 Endpoints